azqanadeem/azqanadeem.github.io/_projects/xai-for-sec.md

 **Description:**

-In this project, we aim to systematize the state-of-the-art literature that uses explainable artifical intellignece (XAI) for security applications in order to consolidate the notion of explainability within cybersecurity {% cite nadeem2023sok %}.
+In this project, we aim to systematize the state-of-the-art literature that uses explainable artifical intellignece (XAI) for security applications in order to consolidate the notion of explainability within cybersecurity.
 The systematization is done in terms of key stakeholders (explanation users), application objectives (explanation uses), task domains, and preferred explanation methods.